ThePrinoob/spotify-listening-bot/README.md

 # Spotify-listening-bot
-A Python-written bot that can generate automatic listens to your last 50 added Songs.
+A Python-written bot that can generate automatic listens to your desired Playlist or liked Songs.

 ## Requirements